yule-BUAA/DyGLib/README.md

 # Towards Better Dynamic Graph Learning: New Architecture and Unified Library
-This repository is built for the Paper [Towards Better Dynamic Graph Learning: New Architecture and Unified Library](https://arxiv.org/abs/2303.13047).
+This repository is built for the paper [Towards Better Dynamic Graph Learning: New Architecture and Unified Library](https://arxiv.org/abs/2303.13047).

 🔔 If you have any questions or suggestions, please feel free to let us know.
 You can directly email [Le Yu](https://yule-buaa.github.io/) using the email address yule@buaa.edu.cn or post an issue on this repository.